Nuremberg-Kleinreuth radio transmitter

 Is photography allowed?

-Yes, photography is generally permitted from designated viewpoints outside the transmitter.
+Yes, photography is generally permitted, especially from outside the tower, where you can capture its impressive structure.

 Are there guided tours?